arithapar78/power-tracker/README.md

 # Open Chrome and navigate to chrome://extensions/
 # Enable "Developer mode" in the top right
-# Click "Load unpacked" and select the project directory
+# Click "Load unpacked" and select the public/ directory
 ```

 ## 🔧 Quick Start